uoft-tapp/tapp/README.md

 ### Navigating into the containers from the command line

-Currently, we define two services under docker-compose: tapp and db.
-If you would like to interact with either container from the command line, you can do so by
+Currently, we define three services under docker-compose: frontend, tapp and db.
+If you would like to interact with any of the containers from the command line, you can do so by
 invoking:

 ```
 docker-compose exec [service] sh
 ```

-To interact with the rails app, invoke `docker-compose exec tapp sh` and to interact with the database, invoke `docker-compose exec [db] sh`.
+For instance, to interact with the rails app, invoke `docker-compose exec tapp sh`.

 ### Initializing the Database

 To both create and setup your local development database, navigate into the rails container and run:

 ```
 rake db:setup